sethvincent/state-dispatch/README.md

 ## Work in progress

 Currently this is just a sketch of an idea.
-The module works, but is it a good?
+The module works, but is it good?
 I guess we'll find out.

 ## Usage example